-- 397 Surprisingly, three ctenids (Phoneutria fera, Piloctenus haematostoma, and Macroctenus kingsleyi) - exhibit short LPs and tachykinin-like peptide (TKLP) sequences in their transcriptomes, which are - encoded in complex precursor structures.
-All identified TKLPs are short peptides, composed of only - 400 11 15 amino acid residues, with pIs of 9.5 11.7, and molecular masses of 1293 1941 Da.
-Further - 401 LPs, with so far unknown physiological functions, are only 16 25 amino acid residues long (pI 5.5 - 402 11.7, 1530 3039 Da) and are often characterized by a hydrophobic N-terminus and a more - 403 charged C-terminal part (Figure 8, Supplementary Table S2B, S4). - 404 The composition of the complex precursor structures is comparable to those identified in Cupiennius - 405 (Kuhn-Nentwig, 2021) and Lachesana tarabaevi (Kozlov et al., 2006).
-TKLPs can be encodes in one - 406 complex precursor family (P. fera) or in two different complex precursor families together with other - 407 unknown short LPs (P. haematostoma, M. kingsleyi).
-In African ctenids only two TKLP 1b were - 408 identified, which are identical in their amino acid sequences, but show point mutations in their 409 mulastide acquerees.
-TKLP 1b difference is the first file South American statistics of the So - 409 nucleotide sequences.
-TKLP 1b differs mainly from TKLP 1a of the South American ctenid P. fera 410 hy the deletion of one amine acid acidus (\mathbf{F} and \mathbf{P}) - 410 by the deletion of one amino acid residue (Figure 8).
+Surprisingly, three ctenids (Phoneutria fera, Piloctenus haematostoma, and Macroctenus kingsleyi) exhibit short LPs and tachykinin-like peptide (TKLP) sequences in their transcriptomes, which are encoded in complex precursor structures.
+All identified TKLPs are short peptides, composed of only 11-15 amino acid residues, with pIs of 9.5-11.7, and molecular masses of 1,293-1,941 Da.
+Further LPs, with so far unknown physiological functions, are only 16-25 amino acid residues long (pI 5.5-11.7, 1,530-3,039 Da) and are often characterized by a hydrophobic N-terminus and a more charged C-terminal part (Figure 8; Supplementary Table S2B, S4).

+The composition of the complex precursor structures is comparable to those identified in Cupiennius (Kuhn-Nentwig, 2021) and Lachesana tarabaevi (Kozlov et al., 2006).
+TKLPs can be encodes in one complex precursor family (P. fera) or in two different complex precursor families together with other unknown short LPs (P. haematostoma, M. kingsleyi).
+In African ctenids only two TKLP 1b were identified, which are identical in their amino acid sequences, but show point mutations in their nucleotide sequences.
+TKLP 1b differs mainly from TKLP 1a of the South American ctenid P. fera by the deletion of one amino acid residue (Figure 8).
+In P. fera, two different transcript families have been identified.
+One transcript family encodes phoneutrin 1a and 1b and at least five LPs are separated by short linkers.
+N-terminally of these peptides, every second amino acid residue is a positively charged residue (Lys and Arg) and more C-terminally, Gln is dominating.
+Only phoneutrin 1a is C-terminally amidated.
+Interestingly, the other transcript family encodes six different TKLPs, which are all C-terminally amidated.
+The peptides exhibit N-terminally a Gln residue, which is important for the formation of pyroglutamate, as described from purified TKLPs from the venom of Phoneutria nigriventer (Pimenta et al., 2005).